Signed in as:

 Free and published regularly on the website.

-Part notebook, part observatory, the Substack is where in-progress thoughts, field notes, and deeper reflections live.
-It’s less polished, more personal.
-A place where ideas are tested, language is stretched, and the edges of meaning are explored.
+Part notebook, part observatory, the Substack serves as a space for in-progress thoughts, field notes, and deeper reflections on emotional architecture and storytelling.
+It’s less polished, more personal; a place where ideas are tested, language is stretched, and the edges of meaning are explored.

 It offers short reads, deep dives, and glimpses behind the curtain of the podcast and blog.
 Think of it as the hearth in a house built for stories.